Dhruv97Sharma/tweetyapi-fastapi/README.md

+# Tweety API AI Tweet Generator App

+This is the backend fastapi service deployed on [render](https://render.com) for the frontend tweety nextjs react app client which is an AI tweet generator API app for software engineers.

-# Deploy FastAPI on Render
+## Deploy FastAPI on Render

 Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render.